 Hydrofluoric Acid measurement

 Hydrofluoric Acid is an aggressive acid used in producing Teflon®.
 Liquid flow meters used with this highly corrosive fluid must be lined with specialty plastics like PTFE.
-Electromagnetic flow meters with PTFE liners and corrosion resistant materials such as SmartMeasurement™’s ALMAG-WP offer one option for these applications.
-If plant operators cannot shut down their process, the SmartMeasurement™ ALSONIC-DSP family of clamp-on ultrasonic flow meters, provide another viable alternative.
-The ultrasonic flow meters come with transducers which are installed outside the pipe wall and never come into contact with the harsh acids.
+Electromagnetic flow meters with PTFE liners and corrosion-resistant materials such as SmartMeasurement™’s ALMAG-WP offer one option for these applications.
+If plant operators cannot shut down their process, the SmartMeasurement™ ALSONIC-DSP family of clamp-on ultrasonic flow meters provides another viable alternative.
+The ultrasonic flow meters come with transducers that are installed outside the pipe wall and never come into contact with harsh acids.
 An added benefit is that shutting down the process is not necessary for installation or maintenance.

 The ALSONIC-DSP, not only measures the volumetric flow rate, but also the sonic velocity of the liquid.
-A PLC or DSC can be programed to correlate acid concentration level to the measures sonic fluid velocity as there is a direct relationship between sonic velocity and changes of Hydrofluoric Acid concentration.
+A PLC or DSC can be programmed to correlate acid concentration level to the measures of sonic fluid velocity as there is a direct relationship between sonic velocity and changes in Hydrofluoric Acid concentration.
 This allows the operator to also supervise the concentration of the Hydrofluoric Acid running through the pipe (range between 45 – 65% conc).

 • Non-intrusive ALSONIC-DSP no media contact, no leakage risk

 • Long service life with virtually no maintenance required